Cray-HPE/docs-csm/operations/observability/Observability.md

 ## Error dashboard

 Error dashboards provide key at-a-glance insights about what is broken and needs attention.
-Error dashboards have data such as total count of errors, warnings, failure, not responding, pool allocation failed, DHCP errors, etc across all the `ncns` during `csm` installation process.
+Error dashboards have data such as total counts of errors, warnings, and failures across all the NCNs during the CSM installation process.

 ### Error dashboards features